Where Sports Betting is Legal Now

 There's been no political movement to legalize sports gambling in North Dakota, but state tribes have already opened retail sportsbooks under authority granted to them by the federal government, a similar legal path for the sports betting launch in New Mexico.

-This too means retail only, but North Dakota is among a rare group of states that can take bets without an act of the legislature.
+This, too, means retail only, but North Dakota is among a rare group of states that has taken bets without an act of the legislature.

 Ohio

-Some had hoped betting would start in time for the 2022 NFL season, but in May regulators announced all forms of betting will go live Jan.
+Some had hoped betting would start in time for the 2022 NFL season, but in May, regulators announced that all forms of betting would go live on Jan.
 1, 2023.

-More than a dozen sportsbooks launched on New Year's Day and more than a dozen more could join the fold in the coming year.
+More than a dozen sportsbooks launched on New Year's Day, and more than a dozen more could join the fold in the future.
 Ohio sets up to be one of the biggest and most competitive sports betting markets in the country, which is great news for bettors.

 Oregon